Working after Age 65

 Even if you do not enroll in Parts A and B immediately, the Syracuse University Retiree Medical Plan will reduce the benefit available by the amount Medicare would have paid, which will increase your costs for any services that Medicare would have covered.
 In addition, you may pay increased Part B premiums if you fail to enroll within three months of your retirement date.
 Finally, remember that prescription drug coverage is not available in the retiree drug plan once you reach age 65, so you may also wish to purchase a Medicare Part D plan.
 Review more information about health coverage for retirees.

 *It is important to know that Medicare does not allow individuals to enroll in partial month coverage.
 Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B and D as of the first day of the month in which you retire, or become eligible for Medicare if later.*

 Medicare-Eligible due to Disability

-If you become Medicare-eligible before age 65 due to disability and continue to work, the SU medical plan will remain your primary coverage and Medicare will be secondary.
+If you become Medicare-eligible before age 65 due to disability and continue to work, the Syracuse University medical plan will remain your primary coverage and Medicare will be secondary.
 You may delay your enrollment in Medicare Part B only until you stop working.
-Once you stop working, Medicare will become your primary coverage and your SU medical plan coverage (if you are enrolled) will be secondary.
+Once you stop working, Medicare will become your primary coverage and your Syracuse University medical plan coverage (if you are enrolled) will be secondary.
 If you are enrolled in the University’s coverage, you must be enrolled in Medicare Parts A and B as of the first day of the month in which you are no longer working.